 How does Bitcoin Era make money?

-It encourages gullible investors to put more money into investments that they do not control and then ‘loses’ the money and asks for more.
+It encourages gullible investors to put more money into investments that they do not control and then ‘lose’ the money and ask for more.

 How much is the Bitcoin Era minimum deposit?